 Then the band I recommended to the couple, The Groovemores, played the first dance.
 And everyone eventually hit the dance floor.

 A friendly couple, a beautiful wedding setting in a countryside location.
 Congrats to Natalie and Tom for getting hitched and allowing us to capture that fantastic day for them.
-All I can say is that it was a great day’s work for a Cambridge Wedding Photographer.
+All I can say is that it was a great day’s work for a Wedding Photographer Cambridgeshire.